How to dress for rainy days Rain in the forecast? That’s no reason not to ride.

-- Our favorite rain jacket
+- Our favourite rain jacket

 Keeping your core dry and warm will keep your spirits bright.
-We love the extended sleeves and drop tail on the Velocis Stormshell Cycling Jacket because of the extra coverage it provides when you’re in a cycling position.
+We love the extended sleeves and droptail on the Velocis Stormshell Cycling Jacket because of the extra coverage it provides when you’re in a cycling position.

-- Our favorite gloves
+- Our favourite gloves

 Grip is important in the rain, and gloves help keep your digits warm and nimble.
 These gloves will keep your hands dry and in control.

-- Our favorite shoe covers
+- Our favourite shoe covers

 Pack a grooming kit

-A travel kit with some simple grooming supplies is really all you need for a quick work-ready touchup once you arrive at your destination.
+A travel kit with some simple grooming supplies is really all you need for a quick work-ready touch-up once you arrive at your destination.
 Start small and pack travel-size grooming supplies and see how it goes.
 You’ll quickly figure out what you need and what you don’t.